As the highest ranking executive in a company a CEO is responsible for its strategy and success (and more). But what makes a great CEO?

 - Reliably delivering and producing results

-1. Making Decisions with Speed and Conviction
+1. Making Decisions with Speed and Certainty

 Great CEOs recognize that making a bad decision is better than making no decision.
 High-performing CEOs stand out, not for making the best decision in every instance, but being more driven and decisive in general.